EmK530/SharpMIDI/README.md

 ## Requirements

-None!
+MIDI files, of course.

-But if you want to go all out you can download the fast and supported synth [OmniMIDI](https://github.com/KeppySoftware/OmniMIDI/releases)
+And if you are seeking performance then please download the synth [OmniMIDI](https://github.com/KeppySoftware/OmniMIDI/releases).

 ## Build Info